TLWFakhriAidil/nodepath-chat/README.md

 - ✅ System automatically falls back to localStorage
 - ✅ All functionality preserved for single users
 - ✅ No data loss during MySQL failures
-- ❌ Multi-user collaboration not possible
+- ⚠️ Multi-user collaboration possible but may require retries

-#### 2. Supabase Edge Function Deployment
+#### 2. Railway Deployment Configuration
-**Status**: 🔴 **NOT DEPLOYED**

-The required Edge Functions are not accessible:
-- `mysql-api/index.ts` - Database bridge function
-- Returns consistent 404 errors
-- Prevents any server-side data operations
+**Status**: 🟡 **IN PROGRESS**

+Railway deployment configuration has been improved:
+- Added `railway.toml` for proper deployment configuration
+- Added `_redirects` and `_routes.json` for client-side routing
+- Added `php.ini` for PHP configuration
+- Added `Procfile` for process management
+- Improved error handling in API calls

 ### ⚠️ Minor Issues